LukeMathWalker/LukeMathWalker/README.md

 You can find recordings and slides for all my talks [here](https://www.lpalmieri.com/talks/).

 ### Work 💸
-I am a Senior Engineer at AWS, previously a Principal Engineer at [TrueLayer](https://truelayer.com).
+I am a Principal Engineering Consultant at Mainmatter.
+I was previously a Senior Engineer at AWS and a Principal Engineer at [TrueLayer](https://truelayer.com).

 ### Open Source 🦀
 I am primarily active in the Rust ecosystem.
-My main focus at the moment is [`pavex`](https://github.com/LukeMathWalker/pavex), a new breed of Rust web framework.
+My main focus at the moment is [Pavex](https://github.com/LukeMathWalker/pavex), a new breed of Rust web framework.
 You can learn more about it in the [announcement blog post](https://www.lpalmieri.com/posts/a-taste-of-pavex-rust-web-framework/).

 My portfolio of contributions is varied: